Early modern philosophy: Thomas Hobbes

 Hobbes' moral and political theory includes a consideration of natural rights.
 Hobbes' natural rights notion also included man in a "state of nature".
-As he saw it, the basic natural (human) right was to use his own power, as he will, for the preservation of his own nature, which is to protect his life.
+As he saw it, the basic natural (human) right was to use his power, as he will, to preserve his nature, which is to protect his life.

 Natural liberty is distinct from universal laws, which Hobbes referred to as precepts, or rules discovered by reason, which ban a man from doing something that will destroy his life or deprives him of the means to retain it.

 In Hobbes' view, life comprised just of freedoms and nothing else "Because of that, everyone has the right to anything, even to one another's body.
 Because of this, though, as long as inherent human rights to every commodity remain in place, there can be no long-term security for anybody."

-This would result in the condition called the "war of all against all," in which humans murder, steal, and enslave each other in order to remain alive.
-Hobbes theorised that in a state of chaos generated by unrestricted rights, human existence would be lonely, poor, ugly, brutish, and short.
-As such, in order to build political and civil society, people must give up many of their basic rights.
+This would result in the condition called the "war of all against all," in which humans murder, steal, and enslave each other to remain alive.
+Hobbes theorised that human existence would be lonely, poor, ugly, brutish, and short in a state of chaos generated by unrestricted rights.
+As such, people would agree to give up many of their basic rights to build a political and civil society.
 Social contract theory was first articulated using this early argumentation.

 Natural or institutional laws are useless without first being established by a sovereign authority.
-Before you can talk about right and unjust, there must be some coercive authority that compels folks to keep their promises.
+Before you can talk about right and unjust, some coercive authority must compel folks to keep their promises.
 There is no such coercive force before the establishment of the state.
+This coercive State would, in Hobbes' view, have the right to confiscate property in return for a guarantee of citizens' safety from one another and from foreign intervention.